LanaUno/pytest-playwright/README.md

 ## Automated Web Testing with Playwright and Pytest

-This project focuses on automating testing of a web application https://www.automationexercise.com/using Playwright and Pytest.
+This project focuses on automating testing of the web application https://www.automationexercise.com/using Playwright and Pytest.
 The main goal is to ensure that the functionality, performance, and user experience of the website meet the specified requirements.
 The project is integrated with GitHub Actions for automated test runs on every push request.